 Separation of roles and responsibilities

 The chairman of the Board and the Group chief executive operate under distinct mandates issued and approved by the Board.
-These differentiate responsibilities within the Group, ensuring a balance of power and authority.
+These clearly differentiate between responsibilities within the Group, ensuring a balance of power and authority.